gamesbook/pyprototypr/docs/layouts_repeat.rst

   horizontal direction (between columns); defaults to the **offset** value
 - **offset_down** - the distance between each repeat of the shape in the vertical direction (between rows); defaults to the **offset** value
+- **across** - a set (list of whole numbers surrounded by curved brackets) containing only those *column* numbers which should be active
+- **down** - a set (list of whole numbers surrounded by curved brackets) containing only those *row* numbers which should be active

 All the examples below make use of a commonly-defined shape: